-- This is very important to realize.
-DI college coaches in just about every sport have already begun to offer scholarships to 2010 (junior) graduates…and some might even be finished recruiting the class of 2010 completely.
+This is very important to realize.
+DI college coaches in just about every sport have already begun to offer scholarships to juniors…and some might even be finished recruiting the next class.
 This has all taken place and coaches haven’t even been able to call them yet in some sports!
 This should be a strong indicator of how early college recruiting takes place and why freshmen and sophomore year are so important in the process.

 Now that we have that out of the way, let’s talk about some of the most common questions prospects can prepare for when speaking with a college coach.
 Obviously every staff will ask different questions, but many will have an actual script of questions and topics to assist the coaches in their phone call…It might be a good idea to have a script of your own, or at least some answers prepared in advance.
 Here a few of those questions as well as some advice for answering them: